Cable Splicing Technician B

 - Performing light digging operations as required.

-- Includes operating aerial lifts (buckets) and hydraulic lift ladders mounted on trucks.
+- Operating and maintaining necessary trucks and equipment needed to perform work operations in a safe manner.
+Includes operating aerial lifts (buckets) and hydraulic lift ladders mounted on trucks.

 - Testing, locating and repairing defects in wires for copper cables and fibers for fiber optic cables and digital carrier systems, using electrical and mechanical testing apparatus.